Rule 4-510.03. Qualification of ADR providers.

 (2)(A) all new applicants to the court roster must also have successfully completed at least 40 hours of court-approved basic formal mediation training in the last three years.
 This training shall be under a single training course from a single, court-approved training provider.
 The applicant must also complete 10 hours of experience in observing a court qualified mediator conduct mediation, and 10 hours in either conducting mediations singly or co-mediating with a court qualified mediator, or meet such other education, training and experience requirements as the Council finds will promote the effective administration of the ADR program;

-(2)(B) successfully pass an examination on the Code of Ethics for ADR providers;
+(2)(B) successfully pass an examination on the ethical requirements for mediators on the Utah Court Roster;

 (2)(D) be of good moral character in that the provider has not been convicted of a felony, a misdemeanor involving moral turpitude, or any other serious crime, and has not received professional sanctions that, when considered in light of the duties and responsibilities of an ADR provider, are determined by the Director to indicate that the best interests of the public are not served by including the provider on the roster.